-Now, that you are running EMM with MariaDB 10.2, which is no longer supported, we recommend to update to a later version of MariaDB.
-See section MariaDB for the version we use ourselves for the EMM public cloud.
+Now, that you are running OpenEMM with MariaDB 10.2, which is no longer supported, we recommend to update to a later version of MariaDB.
+See section MariaDB for the version we use ourselves for the OpenEMM public cloud, and see section Upgrading MariaDB for advice on how to upgrade a MariaDB version.